unixwzrd/oobabooga-macOS/macOS-Install.md

 ### Buiklding llama-cpp-pythin from source

-This amy also be guilt from the latest source if you want to and installe and installed directly from your local repositoiry.
+This may also be guilt from the latest source if you want to installed directly from your local repository.

 ```bash
 conda create --clone tgen.02.oobaboogabase -n tgen.03.reblds